Latvian Public Service Media

-Public Broadcasting of Latvia (Latvijas sabiedriskais medijs – LSM) is a publicly funded radio and television organization operated by both of Latvia's public broadcasters – Latvian Television and Radio Latvia.
-LSM provides news, analysis, culture, entertainment and new experimental content, produced mainly by Latvian Television and Radio Latvia, and by the portal’s editorial personnel.
+Latvian Public Service Media (Latvijas Sabiedriskais medijs – LSM) is a publicly funded radio and television organization operated by both of Latvia's public broadcasters – Latvian Television and Radio Latvia.
+LSM provides news, analysis, culture, entertainment and new experimental content, produced mainly by Latvian Television and Radio Latvia, and by the portal's editorial personnel.
 The site was launched on 3 February 2013.

-LSM content is also available in Latgalian, Russian, English, Ukrainian, Belarusian and Polish.
+LSM content is also available in Latgalian, Russian, English, Ukrainian, and was previously also available in Belarusian and Polish.
 News content in English was made available from 1 July 2014.

 A unified news portal was one of the steps planned in a much wider convergence of both public broadcasters.
-In 2012, Latvia’s National Electronic Media Council (NEMC or NEPLP) approved the concept of creating a new Latvian public service media organization.
+In 2012, Latvia's National Electronic Media Council (NEMC or NEPLP) approved the concept of creating a new Latvian public service media organization.

 NEMC members had to decide from 3 different scenarios: